 Dr Joseph Clarke

-Lecturer in European History
+Associate Professor in European History

 My research revolves around the relationship between cultural change and political conflict in Western Europe over the long eighteenth century.
 To date, this has focussed on a variety of themes: the culture and politics of memory in eighteenth-century France, the evolution of attitudes towards death during the eighteenth century and, most recently, the dynamics of violence in France and across the Mediterranean world during the Revolutionary period.
 I am co-editor of the journal French History published by Oxford University Press.